IriW/azure-automation-runbooks/send-email-via-sendgrid/README.md

 # Send Email via SendGrid

 This repository contains Python scripts to send emails using the SendGrid API from an Azure Automation environment.
+To make any of those production-ready, make sure to replace hardcoded values such as Subscription ID, key etc. by variables.

 ## Files